esteinig/sketchy/README.md

     --format png
 ```

-Please cite the following when you use `sketchy stream`:
+Please cite the following when using `sketchy stream`:

 * Ondov et al. (2016) - `Mash`